 Japanese maple trees care

-If growing Japanese maple trees in pots, feed them every spring with slow-release fertilizer, and keep the soil moist but not over-wet.
-In a very cold winter, the trees will benefit from the pots being wrapped with bubble wrap.
+If growing Japanese maple trees in pots, feed them every spring with slow-release fertilizer, and keep the soil moist but not overly wet.
+In very cold winters, the trees will benefit from the pots being wrapped with bubble wrap.
 This will provide insulation to prevent the roots from freezing.

 Do Japanese maple trees lose their leaves?

-Japanese maples trees lose their leaves as they are deciduous trees.
+Japanese maple trees lose their leaves as they are deciduous trees.
 This happens between fall and winter.